Home / Retiree / Accessing super / What advice can I get from my super fund in retirement?

 There are two services.
 The first provides comprehensive financial plans and regular reviews for those who want strategic advice about all aspects of their finances; the second provides specialist advice about personal insurance, aged care and estate planning.

-Independent, specialist advice about aged care can be particularly difficult to find, so this is a valuable service to offer.
+Independent, specialist advice about aged care can be particularly difficult to find, so this is a valuable service.

 Next steps

-If you have identified a need for some advice, get in touch with your super fund to find out what they can offer you and how they charge for the service.
+If you need some advice, get in touch with your super fund to find out what they can offer you and how they charge for the service.

-If you need help your fund can’t provide, find out if they can recommend a suitable adviser for you or consider searching for independent assistance.
+If you need help your fund can’t provide, find out if they can recommend a suitable adviser or consider searching for independent assistance.

 Shifting the focus from planning for retirement to planning in retirement is a change of perspective that can pay dividends and ensure you remain comfortable with your strategy.